widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

 rake my_namespace:my_task2  # TODO
 ```

-The output indicates that there are two Rake tasks defined under the namespace `my_namespace`: `my_task1` and `my_task2`.
-However, they are currently empty and will not do anything until you add code to them.
-The TODO comments are there to remind you to describe what these tasks do.
+It indicates two Rake tasks (`my_task1` and `my_task2`) defined under the namespace `my_namespace`.
+However, they are empty and will do nothing until you add some code.
+The TODO comments remind you about that.

-## Creating a Rake task has never been easier
+## It has never been easier

-As you can see, creating your own __Rake tasks__ is pretty easy.
-The generator provides a skeleton for you, saving you time.
+The generator provides a skeleton for you.
+It's easy to use and saves you time.
 You only need to focus on the task behavior.
-Thanks for reading and happy coding!

-## Learning more about Rake
+## Learning more

 <a href="https://www.packtpub.com/product/rake-task-management-essentials/9781783280773" target="_blank" ref="nofollow">
   <img src="/images/rake_book.jpg" alt="Rake Task Management Essentials" align="right" vspace="5" hspace="5" width="120"/>
 </a>

-I've authored a book on the subject of **Rake** called **Rake Task Management Essentials**.
-If you found the content of this post interesting and would like to learn more about this remarkable tool, I highly recommend purchasing a copy from [here](https://www.packtpub.com/product/rake-task-management-essentials/9781783280773){:ref="nofollow" target="_blank"}.
-I assure you that after reading the book, you will have a thorough understanding of the primary objectives of **Rake** and how to utilize it effectively in your development process, daily tasks, or just for fun.
-You will also learn how to streamline and optimize your __Rake tasks__.
-The book covers all of Rake's features with easy-to-follow and practical examples.
+I've authored a book on the subject called **Rake Task Management Essentials**.
+To learn more about this remarkable tool, I recommend purchasing a [copy](https://www.packtpub.com/product/rake-task-management-essentials/9781783280773){:ref="nofollow" target="_blank"}.
+After reading, you will understand how to use **Rake** effectively in your daily tasks.
+The book guides you through easy-to-follow and practical examples.